KitwareMedical/Deprecated-UltrasoundSpectroscopyRecorder/README.md

 1. Qt5 (Yup, 5)
    + Use VS 2013 or 2015 and QT 5.8 make sure you use the QT installer that matches your VS version (otherwise you'll get a linker error).
      + with VS 2012 QT complains about c++11 compliancy.
-     + VS 2017 conplains about a QT bug thats fixed in 5.9 but with 5.9 VTK complains.
+     + VS 2017 complains about a QT bug thats fixed in 5.9 but with 5.9 VTK complains.
 2. VTK
    + Enable VTK_Group_Qt
    + Specify use of QT_VERSION 5